minprog/adventure/steps/2 room/index.md

 ![](../../tiny.png)

-Compare this to the graphical map that was shown in the introduction.
+Compare this to the hand-drawn map fragment that was shown in the introduction.
 What we're doing is to model the idea of the game into a network of objects.
 The structure of both is quite alike.

 ## Implementation